 Bayshore Elementary School

-- Bayshore Elementary School's student population of 795 students has grown by 8% over five school years.
+- Bayshore Elementary School's student population of 774 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|